kobilee/task-file-organizer/README.md

 ## Known Issues

-After installing the extension, you may see a message saying "Your Code installation is corrupt..."
+- After installing the extension, you may see a message saying "Your Code installation is corrupt..."
 Click on the gear icon and choose "Don't show again."

-This extention has not been tested on Linux but is not expected to work.
+- This extention has not been tested on Linux but is not expected to work.

-Subtask is early Beta, Generating a new color for task with subtasks will not always work and is discouraged Any tasks created before 0.1.11 will not be able to use subtasks
+- Subtask is early Beta, Generating a new color for task with subtasks will not always work and is discouraged

 ## TODO